Ruby Language Metrics (Public Beta)

-To provide more visibility into the Ruby runtime, the Ruby runtime metrics feature surfaces additional language-specific time series metrics within Application Metrics.
+To provide more visibility into the Ruby runtime, the Ruby language metrics feature surfaces additional language-specific time series metrics within Application Metrics.
 Ruby metrics include free and allocated heap object counts and number of free memory slots.
-The feature is currently in private beta.
-If you would like to be flagged in, or have questions or feedback, you can reach us at email@example.com.

 Ruby language metrics are available for all paid dynos (Hobby and above) and Private Spaces.